Risk education | Project duration: since 2015

 Adults, many of whom are teachers, are also trained as "Community Focal Points" and provided with education materials.
-They use drawings, graffiti, books, theatre plays and songs to educate children or recent arrivals who are unfamiliar with the area about the risks posed by explosive remnants of war (ERW).
+They use drawings, graffiti, books, theatre plays and songs to educate children or recent arrivals who are unfamiliar with the area about the risks posed by ERW.

 8'831 people (including 6'953children) were trained in risk prevention.